nrahimi/openIDM_shell_client/README.md

 <br/>
 Use as-is, no warranty implied.
 Leave this readme and any attribution in place.
 Simon Moffatt, 2013
 <br/>
 <br/>Note these are my tools and in no way officially supported by Forgerock.
-They are publicly available a community contribution.
+They are publicly available as a community contribution.